CSE232-MSU/CSE232/labs/lab06.md

 $8 = 18446744073709547431                   # ok, that is REALLY bad
 ```

-⭐ So, what's the problem, again?
+⭐ So, what's the problem now?
 Describe what happened to your TA.

 Read the `fn2()` code and fix it to run as it should.
 Make a new version called `fn2_fixed()`.